tuan3w/visual_search/README.md

  python server.py
  ```

- and access the link `http://localhost:5000/static/index.html` to test the search engine.
+ Now, you can access the link `http://localhost:5000/static/index.html` to test the search engine.

 ## LICENSE
 [MIT](LICENSE)